mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 Start from current position (default)
   Start replication from last known binary log file and position from the master.
-The *SHOW MASTER STATUS* command is used to retrieve this information.
+The *SHOW MASTER STATUS* statement is used to retrieve this information.

 Start from the beginning